Mojave Desert Utility-Scale Solar Project

-The HIA urged DOD’s Fort Irwin team to consult with the Mojave Desert Tribes to evaluate the proposed sites’ native plants, animals, and cultural landscapes before permitting the project.
-The HIA also suggested that the team evaluate these landscapes in multiple seasons to ensure reliable and accurate observations of plant and animal life year-round.
-In June 2016, Fort Irwin released an environment assessment on the implementation of the integrated cultural resources management plan, which will provide meaningful opportunities for tribal participation.
+The HIA urged the Defense Department’s Fort Irwin team to consult with the Mojave Desert tribes to evaluate the proposed sites’ native plants, animals, and cultural landscapes before permitting the project.
+The HIA also suggested that the team conduct those evaluations in multiple seasons to develop reliable and accurate observations of year-round plant and animal life.

 - HIA Website:

 - Organization Website:

 - See also: